After His Wife's Death, A Dad Tells His Daughter That Grief Can Be A Gift

 His late wife was willful and independent when she was younger, he said, recalling his first night at the house.
 She had a risky favor to ask of him.

-"She went out with her friend, and they partied and then around 2 in the morning she called and said, 'Could you get the [car] key from my parents' bedroom and come and pick us up?' " Eddie, 72, told Tria.
+"She went out with her friend, and they partied, and then around 2 in the morning she called and said, 'Could you get the [car] key from my parents' bedroom and come and pick us up?' " Eddie, 72, told Tria.

-Chang had to sneak into her parents' bedroom while they were sleeping to get the key.
+He had to sneak into her parents' bedroom while they were sleeping to get the key.

 "She didn't want her parents to know she was out that late, I think," he said.
 "So I did that.
 And she was actually mildly impressed that I was able to do it."

-E.F. and Eddie eventually spent all night talking until sunrise.
+E.F. and Eddie then spent all night talking, until sunrise.
 "I thought, 'Wow,' you know, 'she's really something special.' "

 But he also considered her out of his league.